 The vet came in and said that it was clear that Bowser had a strong mind and a strong heart, but his body was done and the kindest thing we could do would be to make this process easier for him.
-He gave him a tranquilizer to relax him.
+He gave him a tranquillizer to relax him.
 In the few minutes it took to kick in I held him in my arms, as close as I could.
-When his head started to wobble I held onto it close to my chest and held him tight into me.
-I wanted his last thoughts and last breaths to be of me.
-To smell me, to hear me, that girl who has loved him for so long – his soul mate.
+When his head started to wobble I held onto it close to my chest and held him tight to me.
+I wanted his last thoughts and last breaths to be of me; to smell me, to hear me, that girl who has loved him for so long – his soul mate.

-The vet gave Bowser the last needle and in a matter of seconds it was done.
+The vet gave Bowser the last needle and in a matter of seconds, it was done.
 I heard this ringing in my ear that very instant and I knew that it was done.
-I kissed him.
-Kissed his velvet soft ears, kissed his sweet puppy smelling forehead and wiped away his tears that had rolled down his face – yes, tears.
+I kissed his velvet-soft ears, kissed his sweet puppy smelling forehead and wiped away his tears that had rolled down his face – yes, tears.

 I stood up and looked at him, bent down one more time to just absorb his very essence and then walked away.

 The vet said he doesn’t see a bond like that very often.